decorators-squad/versioneye-api/README.md

 For unit-testing, a [mock version](https://github.com/decorators-squad/versioneye-api/issues/13) is offered, which holds a JsonBuilder behind, instead of making real HTTP requests.

 ## Usage

-Like outlined above, there is one single entry point and the usage is fluent.
+There is one single entry point and the usage is fluent.
 Everyone should be able to start using this library in a matter of minutes:
 1. Pinging:

 ```java